EricFeher/EricFeher/README.md

 ## My Career In Software Development

 I had the opportunity to start my career at a young age.
-As a Programming Instructor, I taught elementary school students the basics of programming.
+As a **Programming Instructor**, I taught elementary school students the basics of programming.
 This experience not only improved my communication skills, but also reinforced my belief that I should and will stay in the IT sector, and it laid the foundation for my further studies in Computer Science.

 During my academic journey, I honed my technical skills and gained a deep understanding of software architecture, algorithms, and development methodologies.
-Also, I got admitted to an internship as A Fullstack Software Developer, which first turned into a part-time, then a full-time job after my graduation.
+Also, I got admitted to an internship as a **Fullstack Software Developer**, which first turned into a part-time, then a full-time job after my graduation.
 At Gerhardt Informatics, I am able to actively deepen my soft and hard skills, while I contribute to multiple successful projects.